s224848845/SIT708-Mobile-Application-Development/Task_6.1D_LLM-Enhanced_Learning_Assistant_App/README.md

 Generate a short study hint for this question without revealing the final answer.

 Response:
-Think about how the concept works and eliminate incorrect options first.
+Focus on the main concept being tested and eliminate incorrect options first.

 ---

-#### b) Explain Answer

-After completing the quiz, users can tap **"Explain First Answer"**.

-The app:
+### B. Explain Why an Answer is Correct or Incorrect

+The Result screen contains an "Explain First Answer" feature.

+Workflow:

-- Builds a prompt using the selected and correct answers
+1. The frontend sends the question, selected answer, and correct answer to the backend /explainAnswer endpoint.
+2. The backend builds a learning-oriented explanation prompt.
-- Displays the prompt in the UI
+3. The generated prompt is displayed in the UI.
-- Shows an explanation to help the student understand the concept
+4. he educational explanation is displayed below the prompt.

+Purpose:

+- Reinforce learning concepts
+- Help students understand mistakes
+- Improve conceptual understanding

 Example: